 This photograph shows a mining memorial in Yorkshire.
-On the 4th of July 1838 26 children were drowned when the Huskar Pit (mine) flooded.
+On 4 July 1838 26 children were drowned when the Huskar Pit (mine) flooded.
 The report on the accident highlighted the conditions in which children worked in mines.
 The public outcry that followed caused the government to stop boys under 10, and all girls, from working underground.

 Look at the photograph of the mining memorial.
 On 4 July 1838 26 children were drowned when the Huskar Pit (mine) in South Yorkshire flooded.
 Ask pupils to read the list of names and write them down in order of their age - oldest to youngest.
 Use this list to start a discussion about being a child during Victorian times.
 Also point out that the "Females are deposited in the Graves at the feet of the Males", ask what this might tell us about Victorian society?
 Then using the list below look at the different laws that were passed during the reign of Queen Victoria and how these affected the lives of Victorian children.
 Pupils could summarise their thoughts/findings in a short piece of writing.

 - Suggest what life was like for children living in the past